 Step 20: Dressing Your Animatronic (Let's Make It Pretty!)

 Woohoo!
 Almost done!
 Now all you have to do is dress your mannequin and run the wiring throughout the mannequin.
 Another advantage of having a hallow homemade heavy duty skeleton is that the wire can just run along the pipe of dangle inside.
 For a store bought mannequin you could cut grooves in it to keep it smooth for the final product.
 These pictures will show you how to dress your life-like robot.
 A tip when doing so is to use safety pins, regular pins, hot glue or sewing supplies to finalize or connect limbs like the upper and lower arms to the hands.
 Unless you put the under shirt on BEFORE adding the arms, you will need to tear the shoulder seams and reconnect them via previously mentioned methods.

 Step 21: Stand Back and Enjoy the Show

 Take a minute to finalize and review your craftsmanship, and to check for screw ups.
 Set your amp to your liking and calibrate the servo horn on the jaw.
 Then put on some tunes, step back, and enjoy the show.
-Here are my personal videos of MuseofDiscord's "Foxy's Tale" and MandoPony's "Noticed".
+Here is my personal favorite video of MuseofDiscord's "Foxy's Tale".
 Please do share your own creations using the "I Made It!" button.
 I'd love to see if anyone creates their own characters or referenced ones.